 Bhavnagar – Alang – Diu (Day 3):

 I woke up early to a view of the fields with the ripe wheat crop.
-The Kathiawar region is fertile and grows wheat similar to Haryana and Punjab.
-As a result, many farming families from Haryana and Punjab to permanently have shifted to Kathiawar and grow wheat and other crops here.
+The Kathiawar region is fertile and grows a lot of wheat similar to Haryana and Punjab.
+As a result, many farming families from Haryana and Punjab have permanently shifted to Kathiawar and grow wheat and other crops here.

 The day started early and Saarthi & I were soon on the road enjoying the early morning breeze.
 The day involved riding to Alang, the biggest shipbreaking yard in the world, which has the record of breaking many of the largest ships in the world.

 I reached Diu in the afternoon and had a Pomfret for lunch.
 A beautiful view of the sea with the cool breeze made the lunch a nice experience.

 In the evening I drove around Diu and visited the fort, the beaches, and its coastal roads.

 The small island garrison, which featured in the Bollywood movie “Qayamat: City Under Threat”.